 When you’re considering your drywall, look at it as the canvas of your home.
 It’s where you’ll put your paint, your art and memories, and the structure in front of which all your furniture will sit.
 Your drywall shouldn’t draw attention to itself but should exist seamlessly in the background.
-However, if your drywall is lumpy, has visible seams, or wasn’t properly sanded down, then you will start to notice the issues in your drywall over that’s on your actual walls.
+However, if your drywall is lumpy, has visible seams, or wasn’t properly sanded down, then you will start to notice the issues in your drywall over that on your actual walls.
+If the issue is too big, or you feel too inexperienced for the job, you may wish to call in a reliable drywall contractor in D.C. and Maryland, or a professional in a location near you.
 Let’s talk about drywall tools.

 Drywalling requires a specific set of tools and substitutes just won’t do.
 Whether you have a hole to patch or full sheets of drywall to hang, having the proper tools on hand will make your job easier and faster.
 To make sure you have exactly what you need to start (and complete) your drywalling job, we’ve made a list of the 7 most useful tools to have in your drywall arsenal.